 Understanding the types of insiders and the impact they can have on your organization is extremely important.
 Take the time to consider the following types of insiders and how they may impact you:

 - Accidental– Often lacking security knowledge, he/she fails to take proper security measures when handling valuable information resulting in loss of information.
-Email phishing scams is a popular example, where the employee is a victim of external actor’s aspiration to gain company access.
+Email phishing scams are a popular example, where the employee is a victim of external actor’s aspiration to gain company access.
 A more extreme example is a man who deleted his entire company with one line of code, according to Independent.